xHain-hackspace/xhain-website/content/en/post/2019-11-05_Build_calibrate_print.md

 We have had our Kossel in xHain for over 2 years and have gotten to know him extensively.

+The workshop including the 3D-printer to take home with you costs 500€.

 There are 2 dates for the workshop, each with a maximum of 5 participants: